 Cannabis contains over 500 constituents.
 The most important of these are THC (tetrahydrocannabinol) and CBD (cannabidiol), which both belong to the cannabinoid group.
 Unlike THC, CBD does not make you high.
 It does however offer great medicinal potential.
 That’s one of the reasons that we have seen a real boom in CBD over the last few years.

 The volume of research into CBD and its medical benefits continues to increase.
 At the time of writing, the National Institutes of Health (PubMed) service has included over 2,600 studies on CBD in its index.
 It is the first time in history that such an abundance of research into cannabinoids such as CBD has taken place.
 This has lead to a clearer picture of how CBD can be used as a therapeutic agent in the treatment of varying conditions.

 CBD vs. THC: The issue of psychoactivity

-After THC (delta-9-tetrahydrocannabinol), cannabidiol (CBD) is the most studied natural cannabinoid and is considered to have an abundance of therapeutic potential.
+After THC (delta-9-tetrahydrocannabinol), cannabidiol (CBD) is the most studied natural cannabinoid and is under a lot of scientific scrutiny for its therapeutic potential.
 Of all cannabinoids present in cannabis, CBD and THC are present in the highest concentrations.
 CBD and THC, although differing in properties, have an interdependent relationship in which the two potentiate and mediate the therapeutic benefits of each other.

 THC causes the psychoactive effect of cannabis, whereas CBD is non-psychoactive.
 This means that it does not produce sensations of intoxication.
 In fact, CBD is even considered to be anti-psychotic in its effects, mediating and neutralizing the psychoactivity of THC when the two are used together.